CatharsisFonts/Cormorant/README.md

 ### Installation

-If you wish to use the Cormorant type family on your computer, simply download the ZIP file from the [latest release][5], unpack it, and install the .otf files as appropriate for your operating system.
+If you wish to use the Cormorant type family on your computer, simply download the ZIP file from the [latest release][5], unpack it, and install the OpenType font files (.otf) as appropriate for your operating system.

 **Coming soon:** If you wish to use the Cormorant type family on your website, it will soon be available from [Google Fonts][10].